Amarilli/Texas-Education-and-Accountability-Rating-a-Machine-Learning-Model/README.md

 ### The Model

-We built a neural network machine learning model that is able to predict the accountability rating of every school (district and charter) in Texas.
+We built a neural network machine learning model that can predict the accountability rating of every school (district and charter) in Texas.

 ### The predictor